UTAH WILDERNESS PHOTOGRAPHY EXPEDITION

 * Circular Polarizer Filters.

-* Extra batteries, memory cards, and cleaning supplies.
+* Extra batteries, battery charger, memory cards, and cleaning supplies.

 * Shutter Release Cable.